 Boston Public Schools: Turnaround Using Increased Learning Time

-Boston Public Schools (BPS) and the National Center on Time & Learning (NCTL) are partnering to turn around two low-performing Boston middle schools.
-The Turnaround Using Increased Learning Time (TILT) model that is being implemented builds on the successful turnaround of Boston’s Edwards Middle School and employs the same strategy of extended learning time.
-Supported by NCTL, the schools will redesign their school day to add 300 hours more per year, or nearly two hours of additional instructional time per day, for all students.
-The additional time is balanced between three priorities: more time for high-quality academic instruction focused on specific student needs; more time for enrichment programming such as inquiry-based science and social studies; and more time for teachers to collaborate to improve instruction and address student learning needs.
-Implementation of the turnaround model is scheduled to begin in fall 2012 and will continue through spring 2015.
+Boston Public Schools (BPS) and the National Center on Time & Learning (NCTL) partnered to turn around two low-performing Boston middle schools by implementing the Turnaround Using Increased Learning Time (TILT) model.
+The schools redesigned their school day to add 300 hours more per year, or nearly two hours of additional instructional time per day, for all students.
+The additional time is balanced between three priorities: more time for high-quality academic instruction focused on specific student needs, more time for enrichment programming such as inquiry-based science and social studies, and more time for teachers to collaborate to improve instruction and address student learning needs.

-The primary goals of the evaluation are to help BPS and NCTL further refine and develop their model, including alternative resource allocation, scheduling, and staffing strategies to sustain the expanded school day beyond the i3 grant; investigate and document effective practices to inform continuous improvement efforts; and provide evidence regarding whether the model is effective in turning around schools.
+AIR examined program implementation to provide formative feedback to BPS and partner organizations and to document the implementation process.
+The primary goals of the evaluation were to help BPS and NCTL further refine and develop their model, including alternative resource allocation, scheduling, and staffing strategies to sustain the expanded school day beyond the Investing in Innovation grant; investigate and document effective practices to inform continuous improvement efforts; and provide evidence regarding whether the model is effective in turning around schools.

 Inputs: To what extent are the schools receiving support and technical assistance to strengthen teacher and school leader effectiveness, use data to drive continuous improvement and strengthen core instruction, and create and implement a plan for increased learning time?

 Outputs: Has additional time been added to the school day?
 To what extent has the capacity of school leaders and staff increased to use the additional time?
 To what extent is this time being used for core academic instruction, enrichment programs, and teacher collaboration?